AnishMane/HealthPulse/README.md

 ## 📋 Overview

-Health Camp Impact Analysis Platform is a comprehensive solution for analyzing and visualizing health camp data across different regions.
+HealthPulse is a comprehensive solution for analyzing and visualizing health camp data across different regions.
 The platform provides insights into disease outbreaks, environmental factors, and their impact on public health.

 ### 🌟 Key Features